ZakirG/generative-daw/README.md

 A tab will automatically open in your default web browser at localhost:4200.

 #### Current features:
-- Generate & play back randomized melodies or chord progressions in a scale of your choice
+- Generate & play back randomized melodies and chord progressions in a scale of your choice
 - Modify project tempo, scale, & tonic
 - Add tracks and edit notes in a resizable piano roll window
 - Export application state to a MIDI file